paitron – Functional Safety Suite

 Whether medical devices, marine systems, trains, or aerospace, functional safety analyses are prescribed globally.

 The modeling and simulation tool for nearly all use cases.
 With libraries ranging from the hydraulic to the electronic domain, Matlab Simulink is used across industries.
 Matlab Simulink 2019a onwards is supported.

 The freeware tool by Analog Devices is the go-to software to simulate electronic circuits.
 Features are modeling, simulation & generation of Bill-of-materials.
 The latest version LTspice XVII is supported.

-Developed by Cadence, Orcad offers functionality from modeling, simulation to layouting.
+Developed by Cadence, OrCAD offers functionality from modeling, and simulation to layouts.

 and many more...

 Altium Designer, Mentor Graphics DxDesigner, and many more tools are supported by paitron.
 In case of no existing interface to your tool, we are happy to provide you with the proper implementation.

 FMEA is an inductive approach to assess a system’s behavior under fault.
 The bottom-up analysis allows inspecting possible failure modes methodologically.

 Failure modes, effects, and criticality analysis put emphasis on the severity and occurrence rate of failure effects.

 Failure modes, effects, and diagnostic analysis is an extension to the FMEA to reflect the diagnostic capabilities of a system.